You may be admitted to Youngstown State University with credits from non-traditional educational sources.

 Prior Learning Assessment (PLA) is an option that enables students to demonstrate what they have learned outside the classroom and translate that learning into college credit.
 Prior Learning Assessment validates learning acquired through corporate training programs, extensive volunteer activity, military service, workplace experience, civic engagement, individual readings and studies, training sponsored by professional organizations, and training sponsored by governmental agencies.
 Credit is awarded for college-level learning (knowledge, skills, and competencies) that students have obtained as a result of their prior learning experiences.

 Students must demonstrate their mastery of the knowledge in a subject area in order to earn college credit.
-Prior learning can be verified by:
+Prior learning can be verified by one or more of the following:

 For more information regarding PLA credit and guidelines, please see the Prior Learning Assessment website.

 Courses taken through the United States Armed Forces Institute (USAFI) or the Defense Activity for Non-Traditional Education Support (DANTES) as well as certain formal service school courses may be considered for transfer toward the student's degree program.
-USAFI or DANTES courses must be evidenced by an official transcript, and service school courses by certification of in-service training on AARTS (Army), SMARTS (Sailors and Marines), CCAF (Air Force), and Coast Guard Institute.
+USAFI or DANTES courses must be evidenced by an official transcript, and service school courses through the (JST) Joint Service Transcript (Army, Navy, Marines, Coast Guard) or the (CCAF) Community College of the Air Force Transcript.

 An individual who has served or is serving in the United States Armed Forces and has completed Basic Military Training will receive credit for that training.
-Credit may also be granted for Advanced Individual Training (A.I.T.) obtained while a member of U.S. Armed Forces.
-A copy of the applicant's DD 214 or DD 229 must be supplied to the Office of Veterans Affairs in order to validate such credit.
-AARTS (Army), SMARTS (Sailors and Marines), CCAF (Air Force), and Coast Guard Institute transcripts should be provided to the Office of Admissions.
-Granting of credit for A.I.T. will be based on the American Council of Education's (A.C.E.) recommendation.
-Credits granted may not be applicable to specific degree requirements.
-The University participates in the Con-Ap Program.
+Credit may also be granted for "military job skill training" obtained while a member of the U.S. Armed Forces.
+A copy of the applicant's DD Form 214 and JST or CCAF must be supplied to the Office of Veterans Affairs in order to validate and award such credit.
+Be advised that credit awarded for various military education may not relate, or be applicable to the student's chosen field of study and as a result may not fulfill specific degree requirements.

 Questions should be addressed to the Office of Veterans Affairs, (330) 941-2503.
 See the Office of Veterans Affairs website for more information.